SainsburyWellcomeCentre/autofinder/README.md

 What we need to do right now is address the problem with [low SNR acquisitions](https://github.com/raacampbell/autofinder/issues/40).

 * v8
 Deals with lowSNR acquisitions and also enables the rolling threshold, which sorts out a few other problems.
-The main sticking point now is what to do with brains such as `SW_BY319_2_3_4`, which do badly beuse [the laser power was changed mid-way](the https://github.com/raacampbell/autofinder/issues/33) through the acquisition.
+The main sticking point now is what to do with brains such as `SW_BY319_2_3_4`, which do badly beuse [the laser power was changed mid-way](https://github.com/raacampbell/autofinder/issues/33) through the acquisition.
 The rolling threshold does not cover this adquately as implemented.
+Working on the [occluded brain issue](https://github.com/raacampbell/autofinder/issues/33) might help the low laser power.
+In some ways they are related.